ome/ngff/rfc/wip-tform/index.md

 If part of multiscales metadata, the length of "axes" MUST be equal to the number of dimensions of the arrays that contain the image data.

-Arrays are often thought of as containing discrete samples along the continuous variable.
+Arrays are often used to store discrete samples from a continuous variable.
 Axes representing space and time are usually continuous, meaning they can be indexed by real-valued (floating point) numbers whereas discrete axes may be indexed only by integers.
 Arrays are inherently discrete (see Array coordinate systems, below) , but values "in between" discrete coordinates can be retreived using an *interpolation* method.
 If an axis is continuous (`"discrete" : false`), it indicates